shakes76/PatternAnalysis-2023/recognition/47571840-Adni-siamese/README.md

 Pairs of images are fed into the Siamese network to generate their embeddings.
 The euclidean distance between the pair of embeddings are then calculated and passed into the contrastive loss during training.
 A classifier is added on at the end of a trained Siamese network to classify Alzhemier's Disease.

 The backbone architecture of the Siamese network is based on PyTorch's ResNet-18 with several modifications.
+The modifications include modifing the first convolutional layer and deleting the last layer.
 The classifier's architecture consists of fully connected layers, utilising ReLU activation functions, dropout, and batch normalisations.
 Most importantly, the classifier model incorporates a pre-trained Siamese network, with its weights frozen during training.

 ## ADNI Dataset